adelchi91/AmazonReviews/README.md

 * Investigate the top outliers manually to understand why they were flagged.
 * Consider the context of the data (e.g., some "outliers" might be legitimate extreme reviews rather than errors).

+## 1.2 Drift detection methodology

+Our drift detection approach utilizes the Kolmogorov-Smirnov Drift (KSDrift) method implemented through the Alibi Detect library.
+This methodology aims to identify and quantify distribution shifts between a reference dataset (typically non-outlier data) and a test dataset (potentially containing outliers or drifted data).

+### 1.2.1 Process Overview

+1. **Feature Selection**: We select relevant numerical, categorical, and text features for drift analysis.

+2. **Data Preparation**: The selected features are preprocessed and prepared for the drift detection algorithm.

+3. **KSDrift Detector Initialization**: We initialize the TabularDrift detector from Alibi Detect, which applies the KSDrift test to all selected features.

+4. **Drift Score Calculation**: For each row in both the reference and test datasets:
+   - We calculate a drift score using the initialized detector.
+   - This score represents the average distance across features, indicating how much the data point differs from the reference distribution.

+5. **Global Drift Detection**: We apply the drift detector to the entire test set to determine if there's a significant drift at the dataset level.

+6. **Empirical Drift Flagging**: Data points are flagged as "drifted" if their drift score exceeds a predefined threshold.

+### 1.2.2 Drift Report Generation

+We generate a comprehensive drift report using Evidently AI, which provides:
+- Detailed visualizations of feature distributions
+- Statistical tests for drift detection
+- Insights into which features contribute most to the detected drift

+This report offers a holistic view of data drift, enabling data scientists and stakeholders to understand the nature and extent of distribution shifts in the dataset.

+### 1.2.3 Interpretation

+- Higher drift scores indicate a greater deviation from the reference distribution.
+- The global drift detection provides an overall assessment of whether the test set has significantly drifted from the reference set.
+- The empirical drift flagging allows for identification of individual data points that show substantial drift.

+By combining these methodologies, we aim to provide a robust and interpretable approach to detecting and analyzing data drift in our Amazon reviews dataset.

 # 2. Creating a virtual enironment